ModischFabrications/ModischMatrix/README.md

 2. Open Jumper, power Matrix via connector and ESP32 via USB
 2. Checkout this repo and follow [Full Upload]
 3. Watch serial output, try connecting to the new WiFi hotspot-> WiFiLoginPortal
-4. If everything worked the hotspot should disappear and the clock should show up.
+4. If everything worked the hotspot should disappear and the new address should show up.
 Repeat if not.
 5. Test some commands to the displayed address, look for visual feedback
 5. Remove USB, connect jumper for final deployment

-Finding out your clock IP address is easy: Either watch the serial output or use a network analyser, for example [Network Analyzer](https://play.google.com/store/apps/details?id=net.techet.netanalyzerlite.an) (Android).
-Watch out, disconnected devices will persist a bit longer than powered.

 ### Full Upload
 VSCode should offer you a task to do everything automatically: